 All definitions of hospice and palliative care talk of four key ingredients.
 St Richard’s offers high quality care in all four areas – physical, emotional, spiritual and social – with the Chaplaincy Team leading on the provision of Spiritual Care.

-There is one paid post in a team of fifteen which seeks to support patients, relatives, staff and volunteers by offering pastoral and spiritual care.
 The team – being multi denominational itself – readily supports people of all faiths and philosophies.
 Click here for .
 Please (Chaplain Clare Griffiths) a question and she will do her utmost to help.

 Often, when faced with a serious progressive illness, people who have not previously had much time, or opportunity, to think seriously about their beliefs may want to discuss these things with someone who knows how to listen.

 During this time, the compassionate and gentle support offered by a Chaplain can help them remember all the things that are most important to them, with all the strength and reassurance those memories can bring.